sourceduty/Python_Math/README.md

 ```
 #

+## Modulo

-## The % operator is the modulo, which returns the remainder rather than the quotient after division.
+The % operator is the modulo, which returns the remainder rather than the quotient after division.
 This is useful for finding numbers that are multiples of the same number, for example.
 ```
 o = 85
 p = 15